ARM-software/CMSIS-DSP/ComputeGraph/README.md

 - You may need to change how many times the predecessor blocks must run
 - You may have to change the FIFOs sizes

-With the CMSIS-DSP SDF Tools you don't have to think about those details while you are still experimenting with your data processing pipeline.
+With the CMSIS-DSP Compute Graph (CG) Tools you don't have to think about those details while you are still experimenting with your data processing pipeline.
 It makes it easier to experiment, add or remove blocks, change their parameters.

 The tools will generate a schedule and the FIFOs.
 Even if you don't use this at the end for a final implementation, the information could be useful : is the schedule too long ?
 Are the FIFOs too big ?